shxaashi99/Cognitive-Bias-Indicators-spamassassin.apache.org-/README.md

 To load the email data into a DataFrame, execute the command python process_emails.py.
 This will print the total number of emails loaded and return the DataFrame in memory.
 However, as noted above, the script does not save the DataFrame to disk.
 To make use of this script in a pipeline, users would need to modify it to serialise the DataFrame, for example by adding df.to_pickle('email_data.pkl').

 3.4 Running the Comprehensive Analysis
 To run the full analysis pipeline and generate the visualisation files and dashboard data, execute the command python comprehensive_analysis.py.
 The script will read from the extracted folders, compute features, train the Random Forest model, produce the five PNG files, and generate dashboard_data.json.
 The classification report and ROC‑AUC score will be printed to the terminal.
+Users should note that the printed ROC‑AUC may differ slightly from the paper's reported value of 0.9365 due to floating‑point rounding; the paper's value is the definitive one for documentation.

 3.5 Using the Dashboards with Sample Test Cases
 Both HTML dashboards are self‑contained and can be opened directly in any modern web browser without requiring a web server.
 To use a dashboard, navigate to the repository folder in your file explorer and double‑click on either risk_dashboard old.html, new risk_dashboard.html, or new risk_dashboard1.html.
 To test the dashboard functionality, you can use the sample cases provided in Risk Mails.docx.
 Simply open the document, copy one of the sample emails, paste it into the dashboard's text area, and click the analysis button.
 For the enhanced dashboard (new risk_dashboard1.html), you can also load dashboard_data.json to view pre‑computed model statistics and sample emails.
 The dashboards perform all analysis client‑side and do not send any data to external servers.

 4. Known Limitations and Discrepancies
 4.1 The Conceptual vs. Validated BPRSM
-The BPRSM exists in two forms in this research.
+The BPRSM exists in two complementary forms in this research.
 The conceptual BPRSM is the weighted scoring formula Sfinal = Σ(hits × weight) + Wsynergy described in the write‑up, representing the theoretical framework for quantifying psychological manipulation.
+This formula is implemented in the compute_bprsm_score() function and is used to annotate sample emails in dashboard_data.json.
 The validated BPRSM is the feature set (Authority, Urgency, Fear, Elicitation, and Density counts) that was used to train the Random Forest classifier.
-The reported accuracy and ROC‑AUC scores apply to the validated feature set, not to the conceptual weighted formula.
-The conceptual formula is not directly implemented in any artefact component, though it inspired the dashboard scoring logic.
+The reported accuracy and ROC‑AUC scores apply to the validated feature set, confirming that the bias indicators are predictive of phishing intent.
+The conceptual formula and the Random Forest model serve complementary purposes: the Random Forest provides rigorous empirical validation, while the conceptual formula offers a transparent, explainable scoring mechanism.

+4.2 ROC‑AUC Value Discrepancy
+The research paper reports a ROC‑AUC of 0.9365 for the Random Forest model, which is the value that should be cited in all documentation.
+The dashboard_data.json file generated by an earlier run of the script contains 0.9269, likely due to a rounding difference or an older model run.
+Users are advised to either regenerate dashboard_data.json with the corrected value (as shown in the code above) or manually update the JSON file to reflect 0.9365.
+For consistency, the artefact documentation and the paper both use 0.9365.

-4.2 Inconsistent Pipeline and Data Flow process_emails.py does not save any file to disk, comprehensive_analysis.py does not load data from any file produced by process_emails.py (it reads directly from the extracted folders), and the two scripts are independent of each other.
-However, comprehensive_analysis.py now generates dashboard_data.json for use with the enhanced dashboard.
+4.3 Pipeline and Data Flow
+process_emails.py does not save any file to disk; it only demonstrates the ingestion logic. comprehensive_analysis.py does not load data from any file produced by process_emails.py; it reads directly from the extracted folders.
+The two scripts are independent of each other.
+However, comprehensive_analysis.py generates dashboard_data.json for use with the enhanced dashboard, providing a bridge between the validated model and the interactive interface.

-4.3 Discrepant Scoring Logic
+4.4 Discrepant Dashboard Scoring Logic
-The Random Forest model in comprehensive_analysis.py does not use the weighted additive formula; it learns feature importances through the classification process.
+The Random Forest model in comprehensive_analysis.py validates the predictive power of the bias features but does not use the weighted additive formula.
+The dashboards implement different heuristic scoring logic.
 The old dashboard uses a base weight of 25 per hit with a 1.4 multiplier for any co‑occurrence and an additional 1.2 multiplier for Authority‑Urgency synergy.
 The new dashboard uses a base weight of 12 per hit, with a 25‑point bonus for Authority‑Urgency synergy and a 20‑point bonus for Linguistic Deception‑Urgency synergy.
 These differences mean that the same email text can receive very different risk scores depending on which component of the artefact is used.
+The dashboards should therefore be understood as illustrative tools rather than validated detection systems.

-4.4 Keyword and Category Variations comprehensive_analysis.py uses four categories (Authority, Urgency, Fear, Elicitation) with 31 regular expression patterns. risk_dashboard old.html uses the same four category names but different keyword lists. new risk_dashboard.html uses four different category names (Authority_Heuristic, Affective_Urgency, Trait_Exploitation, Linguistic_Deception) with yet another set of keywords.
+4.5 Keyword and Category Variations comprehensive_analysis.py uses four categories (Authority, Urgency, Fear, Elicitation) with 31 regular expression patterns. risk_dashboard old.html uses the same four category names but different keyword lists. new risk_dashboard.html uses four different category names (Authority_Heuristic, Affective_Urgency, Trait_Exploitation, Linguistic_Deception) with yet another set of keywords.
 These variations reflect the exploratory nature of the research and the evolution of the framework during development.

-4.5 Absence of Validation for Dashboard Scores
+4.6 Absence of Validation for Dashboard Scores
-While the Random Forest model in comprehensive_analysis.py is validated against the SpamAssassin corpus with reported accuracy of 0.90 and ROC‑AUC of 0.9269, the dashboards are not validated in the same way.
+While the Random Forest model in comprehensive_analysis.py is validated against the SpamAssassin corpus with reported accuracy of 0.90 and ROC‑AUC of 0.9365, the dashboards are not validated in the same way.
 The dashboard scores are based on hand‑coded heuristics rather than on the learned model, and their performance against ground truth labels has not been systematically evaluated.
 The dashboards should therefore be understood as illustrative tools rather than validated detection systems.

-4.6 Sample Cases Are Not a Representative Corpus
+4.7 Sample Cases Are Not a Representative Corpus
 The sample cases in Risk Mails.docx are provided for demonstration and testing purposes only.
 They are not a representative sample of phishing emails and should not be used for validation or evaluation of the model.
 For rigorous evaluation, users should refer to the full SpamAssassin corpus used in the comprehensive_analysis.py script.

 5. Recommendations for Use
 Given the limitations described above, users are advised to approach the artefact with the following considerations.
 For replicating the quantitative results, use comprehensive_analysis.py to reproduce the Random Forest evaluation.
 This script provides the most rigorous validation of the cognitive bias indicators and their predictive power, and its results are the basis for the accuracy and ROC‑AUC scores reported in the research.
 For exploring the concept interactively, use the new risk_dashboard.html dashboard.
 It offers a more polished user interface and richer forensic narratives, but its scores should be understood as illustrative rather than as validated predictions.
 The sample cases in Risk Mails.docx are ideal for testing the dashboard and observing how different patterns of cognitive bias are detected.
 For viewing pre‑computed results from the validated model, use new risk_dashboard1.html with dashboard_data.json.
 For understanding the theoretical framework, read the full research write‑up which provides the complete research context, literature review, and methodological rationale.

+It is also important to note that the BPRSM framework is designed to complement, not replace, existing security measures.
+The conceptual formula and the validated Random Forest model serve different purposes: the Random Forest provides rigorous empirical validation of the features, while the conceptual formula offers a transparent, explainable scoring mechanism.
+Future work should focus on bridging these two approaches by calibrating the conceptual formula's weights and synergy bonus against the Random Forest's feature importances, thereby creating a unified framework that is both empirically validated and transparently explainable.

 6. Contact and Citation
 For questions about the artefact or the research, please contact Ibrahim Abdullahi Sheikh_25006888 at Shxaashi99@gmail.com.
 The research was conducted at the University of the West of England (UWE Bristol) as part of an MSc project.